Glean ideas in this five-part series.

 I can totally relate.
 As women, we have so much “stuff” to do.
 As more and more “stuff” piles up like a mound of dirty laundry, the “one thing” gets buried deeper and deeper.
 Just as Jesus refocused Martha’s attention, He will refocus us if we simply ask.

-It is imperative that we start each day with a ready heart.
-A heart that is tuned into God, His love, and His will.
+It is imperative that we ready our hearts each day to hear from God, experience His love, and learn His will.

 What is a Daily Quiet Time?